watura/api-spec-1/implementation/overview.md

 ##### [@testuser](https://pnut.io/docs/dev_resources/testuser)

 If you are developing an app for iOS, the @testuser account can be used for Apple Store reviewing.

+##### Backup API Root

+There is a backup API Root at https://api.pnut-api-1.org/v0.
+The same subdomains and endpoints are available with this domain.
+DNS issues are known to occur (especially internationally), and if one does not work, the other may.